-I know how hard it is to learn to make better pictures on my own.
-I believe that getting consistent, regular feedback (and thinking critically about other’s work) is the quickest way to make great photographs.
+It's hard to learn to make better pictures on your own.
+I believe that getting consistent, regular feedback (and thinking critically about other’s work) is the best way to make great photographs.

 I'm building a new app and I'm doing it in public, because I need your help.
-Together we can rethink the way we want to engage with each other as a community of creators.
+Let's rethink how we engage with each other as a community of creators.

 — Nick January 3rd, 2019